trueos/pcbsd/src-qt5/docs/desktops.rst

 on the system will show up in the "External Devices" menu, if supported by the operating system.
 When an item is selected, the options on the left side of the screen will show the possible actions that may be taken with regards to that item.
 Possible actions include: "open", "open with" (will prompt for the application to use), "add to favorites", "rename", "cut", "copy", "paste", and "delete".
 By default, the actions buttons are visible.
 They can be made invisible by clicking :menuselection:`View --> Show Action Buttons`.
+To disable thumbmails, uncheck :menuselection:`View --> Load Thumbnails.
+Note that this option does not retroactively remove thumbnails that have already been loaded, it only prevents loading thumbnails in new directories.
+Hidden files are not shown by default; this can be changed by checking :menuselection:`View --> Show Hidden Files.

 A few additional options may be available at the bottom of the window, depending on the directory being viewed and the types of files that are in it:

+* **New file:** the ability to create a new file is available if the user has permission to modify the contents of the current directory.

-* **New Dir:** the ability to create a new directory will become available if the user has permission to modify the contents of the current directory.
+* **New Dir:** the ability to create a new directory is available if the user has permission to modify the contents of the current directory.

-* **Slideshow:** if there are image files in the directory, there is an option to view those image files as a slideshow.
+* **Slideshow:** if there are image files in the directory, this option will display those image files as a slideshow and provide arrows for going forward or back by one file or to the very beginning or end of the file list.
+Buttons are also provided for deleting the currently displayed image or to rotate it, and save the rotation, clockwise or counter-clockwise.

 * **Play:** will appear if there are supported multimedia files in the directory.
 The types of files that are supported depends on what multimedia plugins are installed on the system.
 If a particular file is not recognized as a multimedia file, install the associated multimedia codec using the operating system's